Leafwing-Studios/fop-rules/docs/character-options/powers/bladesworn.md

 </div>

 Teaming up with an ally, you capitalize on a foe's weaknesses and overwhelm their defenses.
-This attack of opportunity triggers whenever you are the benificiary of an Expose attack.
+This attack of opportunity triggers whenever an ally makes an attack of opportunity against a creature that is within your weapon's range.

 Make an Expertise attack against the creature who you could have made an attack of opportunity against.
-If you hit, the target suffers the effect of a basic attack from you at half efficacy and gain the benefit of an Expose attack targeting that creature.
+If you hit, the target suffers the effect of a basic attack from you.

 ## Destabilize